 Everyone who reads this blog knows that I’m a big fan of comparing and contrasting and analyzing things to death (must be the Virgo in me)…therefore, I thought it might be apt to analyze the Vanguard Exchange Traded Funds and the TD e-series mutual funds.
 In this post, I’ll talk about how to invest in either of these modalities and also talk about which one might be better for you, depending on your style of investing and the amount of money you have to invest.
+If you need a crash course in ETF Investing take a look at our eBook.

 What are TD E-Series Mutual Funds?